WxBDM/PyNimbus/Contributing.md

 All contributions are made via pull requests.
 This section explains how to go about doing this.
 Before doing issuing a pull request, please comment on an issue or send the project manager an email to explain what you want to work on.

-Once you're added to the project, fork the repository.
-Then, go into your GitHub profile, find the repository, and click on it.
-From there, click the green button that says "Clone or Download" and click the clipboard icon to copy the link.
+First, fork the repository.
+From here, go to your profile and go into the repsoitory you just forked.
+Then, click the green button that says "Clone or Download" and click the clipboard icon to copy the link.

 From here, open a new terminal window and navigate to the directory where you want to store the source code.
+There is no need to create a directory - the `clone` command will create the repository for you.
 Type `git clone` and paste the link you had copied.
 This will clone the repository locally.

-Now, create a new branch by typing `git checkout -b YOUR_GITHUB_USERNAME` (replacing YOUR_GITHUB_NAME with your GitHub username).
-Now type `git checkout YOUR_GITHUB_USERNAME` to switch to that branch.
+Now, navigate into the directory (`cd pynimbus`).
+Create a new branch by typing `git checkout -b YOUR_GITHUB_USERNAME` (replacing YOUR_GITHUB_NAME with your GitHub username).
 Now, you're able to begin working on your end of the project.

-Once you are ready to submit, add your files (`git add .`), commit (`git commit -m "YOUR_MESSAGE_HERE"`), and push (`git push origin YOUR_BRANCH_NAME`).
+Once you are ready to submit, add your files (`git add .`), commit (`git commit -m "YOUR_MESSAGE_HERE"`), and push (`git push origin YOUR_GITHUB_NAME`).

-Now, navigate to the repository on GitHub and click "Compare & Pull Request" and open a pull request.
+Now, navigate to the [original repository](https://github.com/WxBDM/PyNimbus) on GitHub and click "Compare & Pull Request" and open a pull request.
 A project manager will review the code and either accept or deny it.

 If your code is accepted, congratulations!
 You have successfully made a contribution to the project.
 If not, then the project manager will guide you in the right direction of what should be done.